Eugénie Le Sommer

-Eugénie Anne Claudine Le Sommer (born 18 May 1989) is a French professional footballer who plays as a forward for French club Lyon and the France national team.
+Eugénie Anne Claudine Le Sommer-Dariel (born 18 May 1989) is a French professional footballer who plays as a forward for Liga MX Femenil club Toluca and the France national team.
 She primarily plays as a creative attacking midfielder and left winger, but has also played as a second striker for her country.

-Le Sommer is one of the most decorated players in modern women's club football and has scored more goals for France than any player of any gender.
-She has won ten French domestic titles and is one of just three players to have won a record eight European Cups with Lyon.
+Le Sommer is one of the most decorated players in modern women's club football and has scored more goals for France than any player of both men and women.
+She has won 13 French domestic league titles and is one of just three players to have won a record eight UEFA Women's Champions League with Lyon.

 Early life

 Le Sommer is one of seven children, five girls and two boys.
-Her father, Thierry, was a policeman before he retired.
+Her father, Thierry, was a retired policeman.
 Her mother had played football in her youth.

 Club career

 Le Sommer began playing football at the age of five joining the women's section of Trélissac FC.
 After a four-year stint at the club, she joined AS Guermeur in the Brittany region.
 She later played at one of the biggest clubs in the region, FC Lorient, and earned many honors in the youth section of the club helping her youth sides win the Coupe Fédérale 16 ans in 2005 and the Mozaïc Foot Challenge in 2006, with the latter being held at the prestigious Clairefontaine academy.

 Le Sommer was later selected to attend CNFE Clairefontaine, the women's section of the Clairefontaine academy.
 After a short stint there, she joined D1 Féminine club Stade Briochin.
 In her debut season with Saint-Brieuc, Le Sommer appeared in all 22 league matches scoring four goals.
 The 2008–09 season saw her score 10 goals in 22 matches.
-For her efforts, she was nominated for the UNFP Female Player of the Year losing out to Olympique Lyonnais player Louisa Necib.
+For her efforts, she was nominated for the UNFP Female Player of the Year losing out to Lyon player Louisa Necib.

 Le Sommer got off to a fast start for the 2009–10 season scoring ten goals in her first seven league matches, which included a hat trick against Toulouse in a 5–4 defeat.
 She finished the season as the league's top scorer and was awarded the UNFP Female Player of the Year the following season.

-On 30 June 2010, Le Sommer announced she would be joining the four-time defending champions Olympique Lyonnais departing her former club, Stade Briochin, after three seasons.
+On 30 June 2010, Le Sommer announced she would be joining the four-time defending champions Lyon departing her former club, Stade Briochin, after three seasons.

 On 30 August 2020, Le Sommer scored the opening goal in Lyon's 3–1 defeat of Wolfsburg in the final of the 2019–20 UEFA Women's Champions League.
 It was both Le Sommer and Lyon's seventh overall win in the competition and fifth in a row.

-On 12 May 2021, it was announced that Le Sommer would be joining OL Reign in USA on loan for the 2021 season.
+On 12 May 2021, it was announced that Le Sommer would be joining OL Reign in the US on loan for the 2021 season.